 1Why People Are Moving to San Diego

 San Diego, California has become an attractive option for relocating families and professionals in 2026.
-With a population of 1,423,851, the city offers a diverse economic base.
+With a population of 1,423,851, the city offers strong opportunities in Biotechnology, Defense, Tourism.
 The higher cost of living is offset by excellent safety ratings and walkable neighborhoods.

 Whether you're relocating for a job opportunity, seeking a change of scenery, or planning retirement, understanding San Diego's unique characteristics will help you make an informed decision and plan a successful move.